 - When using AccountAccess, check to ensure that the padlock icon appears in your browser's status bar.
 It indicates that your information is secure during transmission.

-- When you click on the Norton Secured logo on our AccountAccess log-in page, it should take you to a site indicating that "online.farrmcredit.net" is a Secure Site and should display the following information:
+- When you click on our AccountAccess log-in page, there is a “DigiCert” icon that will take you to a site indicating that "online.farmcredit.net" is a Secure Site and should display the following information:

 - If you receive an e-mail that warns you, with little or no notice, that an account of yours will be shut down unless you reconfirm your billing information, do not reply or click on the link in the e-mail.
 Instead, contact the company cited in the e-mail using a telephone number or website address you know to be genuine.